Coat Color:Gray And WhiteGrizzle (Mixed Colors) And WhiteBlue And White

 Old English Sheepdog History

 Also known as the Bobtail, this breed was promoted in the US by an industrialist from Pittsburgh around the time of their American Kennel Club recognition in 1888.
-Within 20 years, Old English Sheepdogs settled into the homes of five of the 10 wealthiest American families, Vanderbilts and Guggenheims included.
+Within 20 years, Old English Sheepdogs settled into the homes of five of the ten wealthiest American families, Vanderbilts and Guggenheims included.

 In 1914, the OES won Best in Show at the Westminster Kennel Club Dog Show.
 The Old English Sheepdog also made it big in Hollywood with the 1959 Disney classic “The Shaggy Dog.”
 You probably have also seen this shaggy dog (in animated form) in “The Little Mermaid” and “101 Dalmatians.”
 The Old English Sheepdog is quite the movie star!

-Looking to add an Old English Sheepdog to your family?
+- Looking to add an Old English Sheepdog to your family?
 You can find reputable breeders on the American Kennel Club’s website, where the average Old English Sheepdog puppy costs between $1,000 to $2,000.
-For that, you usually get a dog who’s been screened for health and temperament issues, and they might come with pedigree papers.
+For that, you usually get a dog screened for health and temperament issues, and they might come with pedigree papers.
 You can also adopt an Old English Sheepdog from a rescue organization or keep an eye out for Old English Sheepdogs at your local animal shelter.

 Do Old English Sheepdogs shed?

 Yes, Old English Sheepdogs are heavy shedders.
 They need three to four hours of grooming a week to keep the fur tumbleweeds under control in the home.
-Of course, this is not all that different from other dogs in the Herding group who have long fur and double coats.
+Of course, this is not all that different from other dogs in the Herding group with long fur and double coats.
 (Dogs in the Herding group were born to control the movement of other animals.)
 You just need an understanding of how to care for it.